-- 10. Potential for Unreasonable Impacts.
-All applications required to conduct an aquifer test and submit a Hydrogeological Report pursuant to District Rule 3-1.4.D. will be evaluated by the General Manager to assess the potential to cause unreasonable impacts pursuant to District Rule 3-1.4.G.
-Applications for proposed production that are found to have potential for causing unreasonable impacts will receive written notification of the General Manager's preliminary finding prior to the expiration of the General Manager's preliminary finding, the applicant will be granted a 90-day extension to the application review period to provide the following additional application requirements unless the applicant requests that the application be directly referred to the Board as provided below. - a.
-The applicant shall submit a written description of avoidance measures and actions that that the applicant proposes to implement either before or after groundwater production commences in an effort to avoid the occurrence of unreasonable impacts. - b.
-The applicant shall submit a compliance monitoring plan subject to District review and approval and consistent with minimum plan requirements pursuant to District Rule 3-1.11.B. - The applicant shall submit other facts and considerations deemed necessary by the General Manager. - d.
+- b.
+The applicant shall submit a compliance monitoring plan subject to District review and approval and consistent with minimum plan requirements pursuant to District Rule 3-1.11.B. - c.
+The applicant shall submit other facts and considerations deemed necessary by the General Manager. - d.
 In addition to the above requirements, the applicant may opt to submit a mitigation plan subject to District review and approval and consistent with minimum requirements pursuant to District Rule 3-1.11.C.
-The District-approved mitigation plan shall be incorporated into a binding agreement between the permittee and the District, which will be incorporated as special provisions of the permit; and
+The District-approved mitigation plan shall be incorporated into a binding agreement between the permittee and the District, which will be incorporated as special provisions of the permit.

 The above plans and information shall be submitted within 30 days of receipt of notification of the General Manager's preliminary finding of potential for unreasonable impacts and may be incorporated in whole or in part as special provisions of the permit.
-Alternatively, the applicant may request that the application be directly referred to the Board, pursuant to District Rule 3-1.4.G.6, for consideration without the completed information requirements under subsection 10 a-d above prompted by the General Manager's preliminary finding of unreasonable impacts provided that the application requirements of items 1-9 of this section have been satisfied.
+Alternatively, the applicant may request that the application be directly referred to the Board, pursuant to District Rule 3-1.4.G.6, for consideration without the completed information requirements under Subsection 10 a-d above prompted by the General Manager's preliminary finding of unreasonable impacts provided that the application requirements of items 1-9 of this Section have been satisfied.

-- 110. In addition to the above information required for Production Permit applications, an application for a Transport Permit must contain the following information: - a.
-Information describing the projected effect of the proposed transporting of water on aquifer conditions, including flow at Barton Springs depletion, subsidence, or effects on existing permit holders or other groundwater users within the District. - b.
+- 11. In addition to the above information required for Production Permit applications, an application for a Transport Permit must contain the following information: - a.
+Information describing the projected effect of the proposed transporting of water on aquifer conditions, including flow at Barton Springs, depletion, subsidence, or effects on existing permit holders or other groundwater users within the District. - b.
 Information describing the availability of water in the proposed receiving area during the period for which the water transport is requested. - c.
 A description of the indirect costs and economic and social impacts associated with the proposed transporting of water. - d.
-Any proposed plan of the applicant to mitigate adverse unreasonable hydrogeologic, social, or economic impacts of the proposed transporting of water in the District. - e.
+Any proposed plan of the applicant to mitigate adverse hydrogeologic, social, or economic impacts of the proposed transporting of water in the District.

+- e.
 A description of how the proposed transport is addressed in any approved regional water plan(s) and the certified District Management Plan. - f.
 A technical description of the facilities to be used for transportation of water and a time schedule for any construction thereof.